 St. Mary’s was still making major improvements on church properties in spite of financial burdens and other demands of World War I falling heavily upon citizens.
 There is record of the parish having eighteen men in the army and one in the navy.
 One man was killed in action and seven others had been injured.
 The new pastor, Fr.
 Stanisz reported that the parishioners bought hundreds of dollars worth of Liberty Bonds, 10,000 war stamps, and they were involved in Red Cross work and contributed $400 in other war-work activities.
 Father noted that people could do no more as they were busy picking potatoes, and soon after, the majority of them were afflicted with the terrible flu that was raging the area at the time.

 On June 1, 1919, tragedy struck the small congregation.
 Fr.
 Stanisz had just finished celebrating the Sunday High Mass with a Church full of pious parishioners.
-At 12:30, the people were gathered about the front door of the church waiting for a severe heads.
+At 12:30, the people were gathered about the front door of the church waiting for a severe rainstorm to abate.
+Suddenly a bolt of lightning struck the 75-foot cross and church tower directly above the people's heads.
 In a matter of seconds, two persons, 16-year-old Joseph Dudzik and 36-year-old Stanislaus Przybylski were killed and nine others were injured.
 They were: Agnes Orlowski (18), Joseph Breske (26), Ben Pepowski (25), Charles Pepowski (28), John Lemke and his father, Martin Zoromski, Frank Stanczyk, and the 15-year-old son of Michael Kluczykowski.
-Four of these needed hospitalization, while the rest were treated at the scene.
-Many others were rendered unconscious by the lightening and shock of the tragedy.
+Four of these needed hospitalizations, while the rest were treated at the scene.
+Many others were rendered unconscious by the lightning and shock of the tragedy.
 Only slight damage was done to the church.
 The cross and a small section of the tower were destroyed.
 In October 1919, Fr.
 Stanisz was replaced by Fr.
 Ignatius Grad who labored here until 1929.
 His ten-year term was the longest of any pastor thus far and he is the only pastor buried in St. Mary’s Cemetery in Torun.
 In 1922, Fr.
 Grad formed the Holy Name Society, which consisted of fifty-seven original members.
 John Bialas and Florian Osowski were the first officers.
-The parish marked 25 years existence that year.
+The parish marked 25 years of existence that year.
 In 1923, the Holy Mary Society with fifty-five original members was organized.
 The first officers were Anastasia Lemke and Rose Rychter.
 That same year the Apostleship of Prayer, consisting of thirty-seven members, began.
-Anastasia Lemke and Anna Bruske were its first officers.
+Anastasia Lemke and Anna Bruske were their first officers.
 Fr.
 A. Forysiak succeeded Fr.
-Grad, but died in less than one year.
+Grad but died in less than one year.
 For a short time Fr.
 S. Elbert, chaplain of St. Joseph Academy in Stevens Point, took charge until Fr.
 B. Platta was appointed.
-He stayed until June, 1931.rain storm to abate.
-Suddenly a bolt of lightening struck the 75-foot cross and church tower directly above the peoples
+He stayed until June 1931.

 When Fr.
 Joseph Schulist arrived, he found many repairs and improvements necessary.
 The greatest of these was the need for a new Church building, as the wooden structure was slowly becoming dangerous for public gatherings and was considered unsafe by state authorities.